barbago/barbago-api/README.md

 [Unit Testing Firebase Functions](https://firebase.google.com/docs/functions/unit-testing)

+## Environment

+Environment variables are set direclty in the Firebase command line.
+These can be pushed to production with a `firebase deploy`.

+You can set variables one at a time or use a json file in the below format:
+`firebase functions:config:set database="$(cat env/database.json)"`

 ## Notes

 Will be hosted using Firebase.
 Simplest way to perform hosting, deployment, authentication, etc. Using authentication on a custom backend server just complicates everything.
 Firebase tokens expire after one hour, meaning you'd have to reauthenticate every. single. hour.

 You can also access a MySQL server from within Firebase, so the default usage of firestore is not a major limitation.

 ```SQL
 /* https://gis.stackexchange.com/questions/356835/sorting-by-distance-in-mysql */